-Arroz con pollo means “Rice with Chicken” in Spanish and is a classic Cuban recipe.
+Arroz con Pollo means “Rice with Chicken” in Spanish and is a classic Cuban recipe.
 Popular in many Latin American countries it has many different ways to prepare it, unique to various countries.
-An arroz con pollo you find in Cuba will be different from the one you find in Peru.
+This dish is prepared all over Latin America and the Chicken with Rice you find in Cuba will be different from the one you find in Peru.
+In the Dominican Republic it is alternately called Locrio de Pollo, and in Saint Martin it is called Lokri or Locreo.

 - 3 tbsp extra virgin olive oil

-- 1 broiler-fryer chicken about 2 1/2-3 pounds, cut into serving pieces, or 2 1/2 to 3 pounds of chicken thighs or breasts, bone-in, with skin on, rinsed and patted dry
+- 1 broiler-fryer chicken cut into serving pieces, bone-in, with skin on, rinsed and patted dry

 - 2 tbsp extra virgin olive oil can use up to 1/4 cup